subquery/documentation/docs/query/aggregate.md

 # Aggregate Functions

+## Group By

 SubQuery supports advanced aggregate functions to allow you to perform a calculation on a set of values during your query.

 Aggregate functions are usually used with the GroupBy function in your query.

-**Please note that you must enable the `--unsafe` flag on the query service in order to use these functions.
-[Read more](../references/references.md#unsafe-2)**
+GroupBy allows you to quickly get distinct values in a set from SubQuery in a single query.

 ![Graphql Groupby](/assets/img/graphql_aggregation.png)

+## Advanced Aggregate Functions

-SubQuery provides the following aggregate functions:
+SubQuery provides the following aggregate functions when in unsafe mode:

 - `sum` (applies to number-like fields) - the result of adding all the values together
 - `distinctCount` (applies to all fields) - the count of the number of distinct values